 DJI managed to not only retain the Phantom 4’s obstacle avoidance and intelligent flight capabilities, but updated them for the Mavic Pro.
 It can sense objects in front of it up to 49 feet (15 m) away while traveling at up to 22 mph (36 kph), while optical sensors on its belly help it fly indoors and keep it from hitting the ground even on a slope.
 In fact, a new Terrain Follow mode keeps it at the same height even if you head up a steep slope.

 The drone has a top regular speed of 24 mph (38.5 kph), but has a Sport mode which will let you take it up to 40 mph (64.8 kph).
 There’s a Tripod mode, too, that takes your top speed down to 2.2 mph (3.6 kph) so it’s easier to get the drone into the right position for photos and video or simply make it easier to navigate in tight areas and indoors.

 If all of that’s not enough, the Mavic Pro has a new Precision Landing system that uses the video and GPS information captured at takeoff to guide it back to land within an inch of where you launched from.
 I’m not sure if it was actually within an inch when I used it, but it was close enough and truly remarkable to see it guide itself in and land on nearly the same spot it took off from.

 When it comes to consumer drones, in my experience, smaller is better.
-Take a big hexacopter like theout to a public park and you'll get more looks and questions than you do with a .
-The Mavic Pro is the perfect answer: a quad that's as portable and easy to fly as a Bebop, but with the performance, range and image quality of a larger model.
-And with everything in constant communication with each other -- from the motors to the battery to the camera -- it's easy to see why the Mavic performs as well as it does.
+Take a big hexacopter like the Yuneec Typhoon H out to a public park and you’ll get more looks and questions than you do with a Parrot Bebop.
+The Mavic Pro is the perfect answer: a quad that’s as portable and easy to fly as a Bebop, but with the performance, range and image quality of a larger model.
+And with everything in constant communication with each other — from the motors to the battery to the camera — it’s easy to see why the Mavic performs as well as it does.